mocoding-software/easy-doc-db/README.md

 ### Storage

 By default documents are embedded and stored to one of your local folders.
-The default behavior could be overriden by custom implementation of IDocumentStorage interface.
+The default behavior could be overridden by custom implementation of IDocumentStorage interface.
 Below we will show you methods for reading, writing, deleting and other operations with document.

 ```cs